 It looks like Monaco, the European gambling capital, is getting extremely popular these days.
-I am not talking about the flocks of tourists and gamblers roaming its street and flooding its numerous casinos (although I am sure that the statement is also true with regard to these groups of worthy people that allowed an almost bankrupt microstate to become one of the wealthiest “nations” and most densely-populated cities in the region).
+I am not talking about the flocks of tourists and gamblers roaming its street and flooding its numerous casinos (although I am sure that the statement is also true concerning these groups of worthy people that allowed an almost bankrupt microstate to become one of the wealthiest “nations” and most densely-populated cities in the region).
 I am talking about makers of luxury timekeepers that dedicate their finest models to the legendary city-state.

-While many recent divers from famous Swiss watchmaking brands were delivered in imposing (to say the least) cases that would probably look cool with heavy diving suits of late XIX century, but make quite different impression now when they are mostly worn with Brioni and Armani suits, this new addition to UN’s Maxi Marine Diver Collection comes in a comparatively small 42.7 mm round body, which is made from high-grade stainless steel.
+While many recent divers from the famous Swiss watchmaking brands were delivered in imposing (to say the least) cases that would probably look cool with heavy diving suits of late XIX century, but make a different impression now when they are mostly worn with Brioni and Armani suits, this new addition to UN’s Maxi Marine Diver Collection comes in a comparatively small 42.7 mm round body, which is made from high-grade stainless steel.

 As most “black” watches are usually made using a process called PVD (Physical Vapor Deposition), which is prone to suffer from occasional bumps that lead to nasty scratches, the new Ulysse Nardin Monaco YS Maxi Marine Diver gets its shiny black color thanks to a relatively new process called DLC (Diamond-Like-Carbon) treatment.
 The thin film of carbon, which is deposited on the steel case, is so strong you can’t scratch it with anything, but a real diamond.

 Well, of course, you can also crash it with a hummer, if there is an emergency.

-Just like a great number of recently unveiled Black-on-Black models, the watch features a dark grey luminous substance generously applied to its indexes and hour and minute hands made of 18-carat rose gold.
+Just like a great number of recently unveiled Black-on-Black models, the dial features a dark grey luminous substance generously applied to its indexes and hour and minute hands made of 18-karat rose gold.
 The same material was employed to make indexes and numerals for the traditional diving scale.
-The watch also sports a number of ceramic elements, including the crown, folding clasp and their trademark inserts in the rubber strap.
+The case also sports several ceramic elements, including the crown, folding clasp, and their trademark inserts in the rubber strap.